The Mysterious World of Polish Noun Gender. What does it mean that something is męski, żeński or nijaki?

 Polish, like many other Slavic languages, has grammatical gender.
 Singular nouns are categorized as either masculine (rodzaj męski), feminine (rodzaj żeński), or neuter (rodzaj nijaki).
 Gender is also important for plural nouns, although the issue is generally less complicated than with singular nouns.
 This topic will be covered in a separate post.

 Each noun in Polish has a grammatical gender, which is indicated by its ending and affects the forms of other words in the sentence.
-For example, the gender of a noun determines the form of adjectives, pronouns, and sometimes even verbs that are used to describe or refer to that noun.
-Take a look at 3 almost exactly the same sentences with only one difference- nouns with a different gender are used.
-In the first sentence, its chłopak (boy) – grammatically masculine gender, in the second – dziewczyna (girl) grammatically feminine, and in the last sentence is dziecko (child) – neutral.
+For example, the gender of a noun determines the form of adjectives, pronouns, and sometimes even verbs used to describe or refer to that noun.
+Consider three almost identical sentences with only one difference: nouns of different genders are used.
+In the first sentence, chłopak (boy) is grammatically masculine; in the second, dziewczyna (girl) is grammatically feminine; and in the final sentence, dziecko (child) is grammatically neuter.

 In Polish, grammatical gender is not always determined by the biological gender or the natural sex of the object being described.
 For example, in a category of fruits, we have nouns of all 3 different genders: banan (banana) – męski, gruszka (pear)- żeński, jabłko (apple) nijaki.